Exploring the Dark Universe: constraints on dynamical Dark Energy models from CMB, BAO and growth rate measurements: Cosmological models and results

-In order to put constraints on DE cosmological models we need to calculate the theoretical angular diameter distance of the model and then compare it with the observations.
-The angular diameter distance for a Friedmann-Lemaitre-Robertson-Walker (FLRW) model universe, for a source at redshift $z$ is
+In order to constrain DE models, we calculate the theoretical angular diameter distance predicted by a Friedmann-Lemaitre-Robertson-Walker (FLRW) metric, and compare it with the observations.
+For a source at redshift $z$, the angular diameter distance is given by